 Pork loves sweet flavours (have you tried my pan-fried pork with pears and onions yet?) and the sweetness of the honey coupled with the tang of the mustard work really well together in this dish.

-Throw in some potatoes, onions and leeks and a few other flavouring ingredients and you have a warming and comforting stew that will brighten up the coldest winters day.
+Throw in some potatoes, onions, peppers and leeks along with a few other flavouring ingredients and you have a warming and comforting stew that will brighten up the coldest winter day.

 Why I think you’ll love this dish